Focused 100% on education law matters

-Mr. Asselta focuses his practice to the areas of criminal and civil appeals and education law.
+Mr. Asselta exclusively focuses his practice to the area of education law issues and over the last eight years has helped to shape this new specialty.
 Mr. Asselta began his career working for a defense firm that exclusively dealt with criminal appeals and post-conviction criminal litigation.
-Mr. Asselta has prepared briefs and motions concerning major drug trafficking crimes, criminal conspiracy and financial crimes, to name a few.
+Mr. Asselta has prepared briefs and motions concerning major drug trafficking crimes, criminal conspiracy, and financial crimes, to name a few.
 He is also an experienced litigator, having tried numerous matters.
 Mr. Asselta has represented clients in Florida and New Jersey and in numerous federal courts of appeals.

-For nearly ten years Mr. Asselta represented a public school district, giving him great insight into the process and procedures a school utilizes in dealing with student disciplinary issues.
+For nearly ten years Mr. Asselta represented a public school district, giving him great insight into the process and procedures a school utilizes in dealing with student and teacher disciplinary issues.
 This opportunity has given Mr. Asselta a unique understanding of the challenges that students face and how the school approaches and handles these challenges.
-The same detailed approach taken to his appellate and post-conviction work is applied to his education law practice.
-A critical review of documents, assisting with negotiations and meticulous hearing and trial preparation are but a few of the ways Mr. Asselta ensures that his clients are provided the level of services and care that each deserve.
+Mr. Asselta's extensive involvement in academic integrity and conduct hearings with colleges and universities has given him unique insight and experience that many other practitioners simply do not have.
+A critical review of documents and meticulous hearing and appeals preparation are but a few of the ways Mr. Asselta ensures that his clients are provided with the level of services and care that each deserves.

 - Nova Southeastern University, Ft.
 Lauderdale, Florida